Z80-Retro/Z80-Retro-Manual/Z80-RETRO-VDP-BUILD.md

 ## Mounting the board

 When you go to mount the board on on to the main board, pay careful attention to the clearance below.
-Make sure that the crystal oscilators do not touch any of the solder joints on the VDP board.
+Make sure that the crystal oscillators do not touch any of the solder joints on the VDP board.

-The mouting holes on the right hand side of the VDP board are located such that standoffs can be installed to ensure a robust clearance below.
+The mounting holes on the right hand side of the VDP board are located such that stand-offs can be installed to ensure a robust clearance below.
 Alternatively, you can insert a layer of cardboard between the boards.

 Should you wish to deploy the Raspberry PI Programmer Board on top of the VDP, please check your clearances between the programmer and the components on VDP.
-In particular, the elctrolytic capacitor at C7 could be too high.
+In particular, the electrolytic capacitor at C7 could be too high.

 This is discussed in the "Z80 Retro #71 - VDP Board Issues Posted to Github" video linked above.

-In any event, due to the thermodynamics of these TMS chips discused in the next paragraph, you should not leave the programmer board permanently connected above the VDP.
+In any event, due to the thermodynamics of these TMS chips discussed in the next paragraph, you should not leave the programmer board permanently connected above the VDP.

 ## Heat